High-order Accurate Inference on Manifolds: Specific Applications

 \end{example}

 It is worth noting that, while computationally tractable retractions exist for the examples discussed above, such explicit forms may not be always available for general Riemannian manifolds.
-Nonetheless, in what follows we will focus on Euclidean submanifolds, as a convenient framework that offers the (inverse) retraction mappings we require. \paragraph{Euclidean Submanifold.} A Euclidean submanifold refers to a submanifold of a Euclidean space, whose importance could be revealed from the following two distinct perspectives: \begin{itemize} \item\textbf{Level Sets of Constant Rank Function.} Suppose that the parameter space $\mc M$ is determined by $\mc M = \{\mb x\in \bb R^{d}:g_i(\mb x) = 0,i=1,\ldots, d- p\}$ with $d >p$.
+Nonetheless, in what follows we will focus on Euclidean submanifolds, as a convenient framework that offers the (inverse) retraction mappings we require. \paragraph*{Euclidean Submanifold} A Euclidean submanifold refers to a submanifold of a Euclidean space, whose importance could be revealed from the following two distinct perspectives: \begin{itemize} \item\textbf{Level Sets of Constant Rank Function.} Suppose that the parameter space $\mc M$ is determined by $\mc M = \{\mb x\in \bb R^{d}:g_i(\mb x) = 0,i=1,\ldots, d- p\}$ with $d >p$.
 If the mappings $g_i$ are smooth and $\mb g = ( g_1, \ldots, g_{d - p})$ has a constant rank $d - p$, by the constant rank level set theorem (Theorem 5.12 in \cite{lee2013smooth}) we deduce that $\mc M$ is an embedded submanifold of $\bb R^{d}$.

-\item\textbf{Whitney's Embedding Theorem.} Even though we are working with a smooth manifold with an abstract and complicated differential structure, the Whitney embedding theorem shows that an arbitrary smooth manifold of dimension $n$ always admits a proper embedding into $\bb R^{2n+1}$.
+\item\textbf{Whitney's and Nash's Embedding Theorems.} Even though we are working with a smooth manifold with an abstract and complicated differential structure, the Whitney embedding theorem shows that an arbitrary smooth manifold of dimension $n$ always admits a proper embedding into $\bb R^{2n+1}$.
+Furthermore, the Nash embedding theorem establishes that a Riemannian manifold can be embedded into a Euclidean space in a manner that preserves its metric structure.
 In view of uncertainty quantification concerning parameter location, it thus suffices to establish inference procedures under an embedding mapping and its Euclidean metric. \end{itemize}